By Edu Valor / Author - Spanish Chef

 As you can see, potatoes are the main ingredient, making it an affordable dish.
 But when I tried it, it didn’t taste cheap at all—just delicious!

-The exact origins of this dish remain uncertain, but some evidence suggests it comes from Alto Campoo in the region of Palencia.
+The exact origins of this dish remain uncertain, but some evidence suggests it comes from the town of Palencia in Castilla-León.

 Patatas a la importancia is traditionally a main dish, though it can also be served as a first course.
 Since it contains no meat or fish, some assume it’s just a side.